 The CCGI Extract page is available while logged into District Aeries.
 The extract includes active students in grades 6 through 12 and can be created several times per school year.

 The last tab on the CCGI Extract page includes requirements and reminders to ensure a successful upload to CCGI:

 - A College Board (CEEB)/ATP code must be assigned to any school that will be included in the extract files.
 In addition all high schools should have a College Board (CEEB/ATP) code to populate the ATP code field in the Course Grade extract.
-If middle schools are going to be extracted they can have a College Board code of '111111'.
+If middle or elementary schools are going to be extracted they can have a College Board code of '111111'.

 - State Standard 3-character race codes must be used.

 - Verify that ALL schools used in Course History (i.e., in the transcripts) are set up in the Course History Institutions page (CHI table).
 High schools in the Course History Institutions (CHI) need to have a valid CDS code.

 - Verify that grades have been rolled into history (i.e., that recently received GRD records have been rolled into HIS).

 - If College Entrance Test scores are extracted, then correct test codes MUST be set up and loaded into the College Entrance Tests (CTS) page.

 - Always recalculate the Cumulative GPA's and class ranking prior to creating a new extract file.
 This can be done for all schools that are selected on the CCGI > Schools tab by clicking on the Recompute GPA/Ranks button.

 - Review/update the Term Codes on the CCGI Basic Info tab to ensure that they are mapped to the correct college term definition and that the correct terms are selected as Work In Progress depending on the time of year when the extract is run.